In this blog, we will dig deeper into why a predictive maintenance program is good for business compared to other asset maintenance strategies.

 You might choose to only repair when a machine breaks down (corrective maintenance) or maybe you have a mechanic coming in every few months for a check (preventive maintenance).
-Fortunately technology brought us another option: you can monitor the status and wear of machines with sensors and let an algorithm tell you exactly when a part is going to break down – predictive maintenance.
+Fortunately technology powered data collection through artificial intelligence has brought us another option: you can monitor the real time status and wear of a piece of equipment or machine with sensors and let an algorithm tell you exactly when a part is going to break down.
+This type of asset maintenance strategy is referred as predictive maintenance.
 This strategy is the most future-proof type of maintenance and will save your business money.
 Here’s why.

-The upkeep of the machinery in your company may not be your daily priority, but it’s an extremely important one.
+The upkeep of the machinery, especially critical assets in your company may not be your daily priority, but it’s an extremely important one.
 You need your assets to run smoothly and without interruption for the best output, to produce your product or deliver your service.
 When a machine breaks it throws a wrench in production and therefore impacts profitability.
 Not only due to costs for repair and spare parts, but also because of the loss in production.
 Time literally means money.

 Bottom line: maintenance is essential to your organization.
-Let’s take a closer look at the pros and cons of each strategy.
+Let’s take a closer look at the pros and cons of each asset maintenance strategies.

 The oldest strategy in the maintenance book is corrective maintenance, also known as breakdown maintenance or the run-to-failure strategy.
 It basically means that you let a machine run without upkeep or checks until it breaks down.
 This strategy could be a cheap option because you have no upfront costs and you perform no unnecessary checks.
 Which means no unnecessary downtime.
 Your machine is only down when it’s broken.